-The 2010 release of the AIRG is based on the same methodology as the 2008 release and has been updated to be more user-friendly.
+The AIRG released in 2010 is based on the same methodology as the 2008 release and was updated to be more user-friendly.
 In particular, the 2010 release:

 - Allows the generator to be run with different starting dates. - Calculates the mean reversion point reflecting the formula approved by LATF for use in VM-20 calculations.
 The mean reversion calculation has been programmed, so that it will automatically update based on future changes in interest rates.
 The mean reversion point is held constant during a calendar year based on January values. - Produces Stochastic Exclusion Test (SET) scenarios as of a specified date. - Includes ability to generate spot rates.
 The generator can save results as either coupon yield curves or as spot rate yield curves, based on user selection.
 The coupon yield curves are expressed as bond-equivalent yields (i.e., a rate to be compounded every six months) while the spot rates are expressed as annual-effective yields.
-Since derivation of a spot curve from a bond curve requires values for the coupon bond curve at six-month maturity intervals, the derivation used here is based on linear interpolation between the 10 points on the bond curve that are output from the generator. - Includes the scenario picker tool developed by the ESWG with the generator and is automatically run whenever 10,000 scenarios are generated.
+Because derivation of a spot curve from a bond curve requires values for the coupon bond curve at six-month maturity intervals, the derivation used here is based on linear interpolation between the 10 points on the bond curve that are output from the generator. - Includes the scenario picker tool developed by the ESWG with the generator and is automatically run whenever 10,000 scenarios are generated.
 The results are used to pick subsets of less than 10,000 upon request.
-This scenario picking tool has been provided as a convenience to users and its inclusion with the AIRG should not be construed as the preferred scenario reduction technique; many scenario reduction techniques or other modeling efficiency techniques can be used.
-The actuary must confirm that any scenario subsets satisfy the calibration criteria, no matter how the scenarios were selected. - Incorporates the ability to generate either interest rate or equity scenarios within the same workbook.
-The generator for fixed income fund returns has been integrated with the generator for interest rate scenarios so that fund returns depend on the change in interest rates in the same scenario. - Includes additional functionality, such as the ability to: - more easily view the generated scenarios - generate a user-specified number of scenarios - output results to a new file format called EconSML (format developed by the Technology Section of the Society of Actuaries as a proposed standard for exchange of scenario files between modeling systems).
+This scenario picking tool has been provided as a convenience to users, and its inclusion with the AIRG should not be construed as the preferred scenario reduction technique; many scenario reduction techniques or other modeling efficiency techniques can be used.
+If the ESWG scenario picker is used for regulatory calculations (e.g., VM-20 or AG43), the actuary must confirm that any scenario subsets satisfy the calibration criteria, no matter how the scenarios were selected.

+- Incorporates the ability to generate either interest rate or equity scenarios within the same workbook.
+The generator for fixed-income fund returns has been integrated with the generator for interest rate scenarios so that fund returns depend on the change in interest rates in the same scenario. - Includes additional functionality, such as the ability to: - More easily view the generated scenarios; - Generate a user-specified number of scenarios; and - Output results to a new file format called EconSML (format developed by the Technology Section of the SOA as a proposed standard for exchange of scenario files between modeling systems).